Science Data Challenge 3

 After the Big Bang, our universe expanded and cooled to the point at which ionised hydrogen recombined to its atomic state, with 21cm emission subsequently being observed in absorption against the background.
 With the appearance of a significant population of galaxies, the first stars formed and began to heat their surroundings.
 This heating shifted the absorption profile of the 21 cm Hydrogen line into emission.
 However, as this heating continued, more of the surrounding gas became ionised to the point at which this emission ceased.
 Having only roughly constrained the time periods at which these important events occurred, a primary science goal of the SKA is to constrain that timeline, which is where Science Data Challenge 3 comes in.

 Participants of this data challenge will be tasked with elucidating exactly when (given a realistic, artificial dataset) the Epoch of Reionisation occurred.
 However, given that the observation itself is extremely challenging, our challenge will be broken down in to two parts:

-SDC3 will run for a period of approximately one year divided into two, independent challenges, 'Foregrounds' and 'Inference'.
-Both of these challenges will run for 6 months each with a short pause in-between.
-It is currently anticipated that the first part of SDC3, 'Foregrounds', will run from January 2023 - June 2023.
+SDC3 will run for over two, separate periods, one for each of two, independent challenges, 'Foregrounds' and 'Inference'.
+Both of these challenges will run for 6 months each with a pause in-between.
+It is currently anticipated that the first part of SDC3, 'Foregrounds', will run from February 2023 - July 2023.